dlab-berkeley/programming-fundamentals/shell/1-6_python.md

 2. Parse the articles by putting each article into a row, and each field (BYLINE, LENTH, text, etc) into its own column.
 3. Analyze, publish, get a great tenure track job, and retire early.

 So far she's done #1.
+The file all.txt is in the programming-fundamentals/data/new-york-times/2015-01-01 directory, and contains all of the text files.

 How does she do #2?
 That seems tough.
 She could take Dav Clark's Python Intensive course and learn how to program a script that would do it for her.
 Or she could get somebody else to write the code for her.